gmatteo/cecam_tutorial_2017/ex_doloops/README.md

 You should see that now `slow` and `fast` have similar `cpu_time`.
 Why?

-Note that in this oversimplified example, we have two simple do loops that can be exchanged without modifying the final result.
+Note that in this oversimplified example, we have two simple do loops that can be exchanged without modifying the final results.
 In other more complicated cases, the compiler won't be able to "fix" your code so try to design your data-structures so that the most CPU-critical sections always access contiguous portions.

+The next example is in `ex_zgemm`